foundryvtt/pf2e/README.md

 2. Extract the included folder to `public/systems` in your Foundry Virtual Tabletop installation folder.
 3. Restart Foundry Virtual Tabletop.

+### Shoutouts

+A huge thanks to @fyjham https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB for the raw data I used (and @FS#5443 for pointing me to it).

 ### Feedback

 If you have any suggestions or feedback, please contact me on discord (hooking#0492)